openvinotoolkit/openvino/docs/IE_PLUGIN_DG/transformation_pipeline/low_precision_transformations/lpt.md

 ## Introduction
 Low precision transformations (known as LPT) are a set of nGraph transformations, which are combined in one library.
 The library is mandatory part of OpenVINO to infer quantized model in low precision with the maximum performance on Intel CPU, GPU and ARM platforms.
 The library includes more than 45 transformations and supports more then 30 operations.
 Some transformations are mandatory, some of them are optional and developed for specific device.

-The goal of Low Precision Transformations (LPT) is transform quantized model from original precisions (FP16 or FP32) to low precision (INT8: `signed int8` or `unsigned int8`) model to prepare model for low precision inference in OpenVINO™ plugin.
-It achieved by two main principles:
+The goal of Low Precision Transformations (LPT) is to transform a quantized model from its original precision (FP16 or FP32) to a low precision (INT8: `signed int8` or `unsigned int8`), so that it is prepared for low precision inference in OpenVINO™ plugin.
+It is achieved by two main principles:
 1. `FakeQuantize` operation decomposition to two parts:
     - part #1: quantize operation - new `FakeQuantize` operation with output quantization intervals in low precision range (signed int8: [-128, 127] or [-127, 127], unsigned int8: [0, 255] or [0, 256]) and with low precision output (`signed int8` or `unsigned int8`),
     - part #2: dequantization operations with low precision input and original precision output.
-2. Dequantization operation propagation through original models operations to avoid dequantization operations before original model operations, thus the quantize operations with low precision output remains before original model operations.
+2. Propagation of the dequantization operation through original model's operations.
+It is done to avoid dequantization operations before original model operations, thus the quantize operations with low precision output remain before the original model operations.

 As result, operation input tensor precisions will be changed from original to low precision and operations can be inferred by OpenVINO™ plugin in low precision.

-How quantize a model in details you can explore in [Low precision tools](#low-precision-tools) section below.
+For a more detailed description on how to quantize a model, see the [Low precision tools](#low-precision-tools) section below.
 For more information about model quantization, refer to **Brief History of Lower Precision in Deep Learning** section in [this whitepaper](https://software.intel.com/en-us/articles/lower-numerical-precision-deep-learning-inference-and-training).

 ## Input model requirements

-LPT transformations propagate dequantization operations through follow operations:
+LPT transformations propagate dequantization operations through the following operations:
 * [Add-1](@ref openvino_docs_ops_arithmetic_Add_1)
 * [AvgPool-1](@ref openvino_docs_ops_pooling_AvgPool_1)
 * [Clamp-1](@ref openvino_docs_ops_activation_Clamp_1)